 Alison and Stan served in a church for three years and then took up missionary service in 1959 at a boarding school in Zimbabwe (then Southern Rhodesia).
 With two small children in tow, they travelled by boat to Capetown, South Africa, and by train inland to Harare, Zimbabwe.
 Their third child was born while we were teaching on a mission station.
 The school, Mazowe Secondary School, is still one of the leading boarding schools of the country, preparing students for university.

-In 1986, however, the pair returned to Africa – this time to South Africa at a very crucial time in their political history.
+In 1986, they returned to Africa again – this time to South Africa at a very crucial time in its political history.
 Ignoring the limitations of apartheid, they sought to care for, and help, all races.
 They were living in Kenya when its beloved leader, Jomo Kenyatta died, and we were in South Africa when Nelson Mandela was released from imprisonment.
 To conclude their years of active service, Alison and Stan were sent to London, England, in charge of the Africa Desk at the Salvation Army’s International Headquarters.
 This appointment necessitated visiting the many countries in Africa where The Salvation Army works with churches, schools, hospitals, clinics, etc. Alison and Stan remained active in retirement in Toronto, Canada.
 Stan did the accounting at some of the Salvation Army’s homeless shelters and Alison enjoyed helping with grandchildren.
 Updated 2020

 (This autobiography was supplied by Alison’s niece.)